Margaret Jean Clay

 By David Obee

 “Many notable names in the pioneering years of BC’s library world are memorialized in the pages of this volume.
-Among them are Andrew Carnegie, whose celebrated gifts to Canada of 125 public library buildings resulted in three permanent sites in the province; a fourth was offered but rejected in the city of Nelson on the grounds that many locals there disapproved of the donor’s “false and vicious economic principles” (p.
+Among them is Andrew Carnegie, whose celebrated gifts to Canada of 125 public library buildings resulted in three permanent sites in the province; a fourth was offered but rejected in the city of Nelson because many locals there disapproved of the donor’s “false and vicious economic principles” (p.
 49).
 We also learn of the vision, hard work and resilience of such dedicated personages as Alma Russell, Ethelbert Scholefield, Helen Gordon Stewart, Eliza Machin, Margaret Clay, and John Ridington, to name a few.
-Among their many accomplishments were the earliest training course in librarianship (1913), the development of regional library systems, and the founding of the first academic library — at the University of British Columbia (1915).
-The era also witnessed the establishment of a wide-ranging bookmobile system to serve outlying areas then lacking library service.
+Among their many accomplishments were the earliest training course in librarianship (1913), the development of regional library systems, and the founding of the first academic library at the University of British Columbia (1915).
+The era also saw the establishment of a comprehensive bookmobile system to serve areas lacking library services.
 In years to come, the highly-charged case involving one John Marshall, who was fired from that mobile service at the height of the 1950s “Red scare,” provides an instructive parable on the continuing issue of intellectual freedom.”

-Victoria Public Library’s in-service training program headed by Margaret Clay was another successful, though limited, entry into librarianship for British Columbia.
+The Victoria Public Library’s in-service training program, headed by Margaret Clay, was another successful, though limited, entry into librarianship for British Columbia.

 University of Victoria Honorary degree recipient